codebar/barcelona/processes/org-monthly-meetings/minutes/2019-07-Minutes.md

 PR failed, there will be a redesign of the page.
 Option to translate the whole Codebar page.
 Propose as an exercise on OSS collaboration / ask for volunteers

-This topic is **ongoing** and should be included in the next meeting.
+This topic is in the **Parking Lot** until advancements are made in chapter-organiser-meetings#16.

 ## Adding collaborators board